-Our results show that the early college is having a large and sustained impact on associate degree attainment and that students are earning a four-year degree more rapidly.
-Nevertheless, some educators and policymakers may argue that the shortened time to degree means that students are missing time to develop key content and skills.
-While the final test of this will be students' success in the workplace, students' GPA in college courses give a preliminary indication of whether students are missing key skills.
-Table 6 shows impacts on student performance on cumulative GPA at four different time points (two and three years after 12th grade, and the first and second years in college).
-As noted above, the first two analyses control for the time since starting high school, while the second set (GPA in the first and second years of college) control for the time enrolled in the university system.
+Although the final test of this will be students' success in the workplace, students' GPA in college courses give a preliminary indication of whether students are missing key skills.
+Table 6 shows impacts on student performance on cumulative GPA at four different time points (2 and 3 years after 12th grade, and the first and second years in college).
+As noted above, the first two analyses control for the time since starting high school, whereas the second set (GPA in the first and second years of college) control for the time enrolled in the university system.
 As the table shows, early college students performed the same as control students.
 Among the four measures, the estimated impacts on all outcomes were small in magnitude and not statistically significant.
 These findings suggest that those treatment students who would have enrolled in the UNC system even in the absence of the early college model were just as prepared as control students but did not have a substantial advantage relative to academic preparation post high school.

 As explained above, these results are considered as quasi-experimental and rely on observable covariates capturing all of the confounders of GPA and going to a UNC campus; therefore, we tested their robustness to unobserved confounders using the sensitivity analysis framework introduced by Oster (2013, 2017).
-The appendix includes a discussion of the sensitivity analyses and the findings.
+The Supplemental Appendix (provided in the online version of the journal) includes a discussion of the sensitivity analyses and the findings.